mirob2005/CPP_Data_Structures/Graphs/README.md

 - Vertices are stored in a vector.
 Each vertex has a vector of next pointers to neighoring/adjacent vertices.
 - Supports directed graphs only (or add an edge for both direction for undirected).
 - Weighted edges currently not implemented in this C++ version.

+### Usage: To run the provided test code in main.cpp, use the following commands:
+- make
+- ./AdjList

 ### *Operations:*
 - addVertex